Carl Robert Jakobson: Political activity

 Between 1860 and 1880, the Governorate of Livonia was led by a moderate nobility-dominated government.
 Jakobson became the leader of the radical wing, advocating widespread reforms in Livonia.
 He was responsible for the economic-political program of the Estonian national movement.
 Jakobson urged Estonians to demand equal political rights with the region's Germans and an end to privileged position of the Baltic-German nobility.

-In 1878, Jakobson established the Estonian newspaper Sakala.
+In 1878, Jakobson established the first Estonian-language political newspaper Sakala.
 The paper quickly became a vital promoter of the cultural awakening.
 He also had a central role in the establishment of the Society of Estonian Literati, which was an influential Estonian association in the second half of the 19th century.

-Jakobson died on March 19, 1882 at the age of 40 in the village of Kurgja, where he lived in the Kurgja Manor.
+Jakobson died on 19 March 1882, at the age of 40 in the village of Kurgja, where he lived in the Kurgja Manor.

 Legacy

 Museum

 In 1948, the Museum of Carl Robert Jakobson was established by Jakobson's oldest daughter, Linda, in their family estate in Kurgja.
 The main house of the museum includes an exhibition which introduces the life and activities Jakobson.
 The museum is designed to illustrate elements of rural life in Estonia during Jakobson's lifetime and remains an active farm with cattle-breeding and land cultivation.